-Credits Earned Data Submissions are collected through ADEConnect.
+Credits Earned Data Submissions are collected through ADEConnect on the A-F Self Reporting Data application.

 DRP Enrolled Students: If a DRP enrolled student meets the enrollment criteria and according to their official learning plan is able to earn greater than or equal to 4.5 credits, or the remaining credits needed to graduate, they should be included in this component.